 Printing

-CUPS (found, appropriately, in the cups package) is pretty much the de-facto standard printing system for modern Linux distros.
+package) is pretty much the de-facto standard printing system for modern Linux distros.
 It comes at a cost in disk space and system resources, however, so only install it if you actually plan to do printing from your system.
 Once installed, CUPS can easily be configured via its browser-based interface that will be running at http://localhost:631.

 Of course, actually configuring a printer will require that you have some drivers:

-• The foomatic-filters and printer-drivers-gutenprint packages provide drivers for a wide range of printer hardware
+packages provide drivers for a wide range of printer hardware - If you have an HP printer, the

-• Some printer manufacturers (e.g. Brother, Canon) require you to install special binary packages to make the printer work.
+package provides drivers for various laser and inkjet printers. - Some printer manufacturers (e.g. Brother, Canon) require you to install special binary packages to make the printer work.
 Consult the manufacturer’s website3 or your favorite search engine if you can’t get your printer working using the distro-provided drivers.

-If you have minimal printing needs, a postscript printer, and don’t want the bulk of CUPS, a lighter option is the lpr package, which provides the old BSD LPR print spooler.
+If you have minimal printing needs, a postscript printer, and don’t want the bulk of CUPS, a lighter option is the lpr

 Scanning

-Scanning support on Linux comes from the SANE project, which can be installed with the sane package.
-You’ll also want sane-utils for some command-line troubleshooting utilities and xsane for a rudimentary scanning GUI.
+for a rudimentary scanning GUI.
 SANE is mostly self-configuring and drivers are included by default, so it shouldn’t require any special configuration if you’ve got a simple locally-connected (e.g. USB) scanner.
 There are a few special cases:

-• For HP scanners, you might need hplip
+- For HP scanners, you might need

-• For other scanners, such as those from Canon or Brother, you may need a proprietary driver from the manufacturer.
+- For other scanners, such as those from Canon or Brother, you may need a proprietary driver from the manufacturer.

-• For scanners with built-in network scanning capabilities, you may need a special package to work with the scanner’s custom protocol.
+- For scanners with built-in network scanning capabilities, you may need a special package to work with the scanner’s custom protocol.

 WebCams